 Infant reflexes can occur in adults who have:

-The health care provider usually discovers abnormal infant reflexes during an exam that is done for another reason.
-Reflexes that last after they are supposed to have gone away may be a sign of a nervous system problem in the child.
+The health care provider will often discover abnormal infant reflexes during an exam that is done for another reason.
+Reflexes that remain longer than they should may be a sign of a nervous system problem.